aws-solutions/media-services-application-mapper/docs/INSTALL.md

 * Login to CloudFormation using the same account used for creating and managing the Media Services
 * Click on Create Stack

+### IAM Resources

-During the installation of the CloudFormation stacks you may be prompted to acknowledge creation of IAM resources, as seen in the sample screenshot below.
+At the beginning of the installation of the CloudFormation stacks you are prompted to acknowledge creation of IAM resources, as seen in the sample screenshot below.
 Click the check-box next to each entry.
 Finally, click the "Create Change Set" button where applicable, then press the Execute button.

 ![Image of IAM Ackowlegement](images/ack-iam-resources.png)